-Endovascular Aneurysm Repair (EVAR)

-Introduction

 This leaflet is a guide to Endovascular Aneurysm Repair surgery and should help to answer some of the questions you may have.

 Abdominal aortic aneurysm

 The main blood vessel that comes from the heart is called the aorta.
 Most aortic aneurysms affect the part of the aorta in the abdomen (belly).
 An abdominal aortic aneurysm is a swelling of this artery that happens when the wall of this artery becomes weak.

-This swelling is far more common in men aged over 65 years than it is in women and younger men, so men are invited for ultra sound screening in their 65th year.
-Sometimes the swelling is picked up on other scans incidentally.
+This swelling is more common in men aged over 65 years than it is in women and younger men, so men are invited for ultrasound screening in their 65th year.

+Sometimes the swelling is picked up when you are having other scans.